dankamongmen/notcurses/README.md

 * **What it is**: a library facilitating complex TUIs on modern terminal emulators, supporting vivid colors, multimedia, threads, and Unicode to the maximum degree possible.
 [Things](https://www.youtube.com/watch?v=cYhZ7myXyyg) can be done with Notcurses that simply can't be done with NCURSES.
+It is furthermore fast as shit.

 * **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems.